 Hon.
 Craig Simailak: Thank you, Mr. Speaker.
-Thank you, member for the question.
+Thank you, member, for the question.
 Thank you for thinking of the member or Minister responsible for the Qulliq Energy Corporation and giving him a break.

 The department recently completed a Nunavut-wide consultation on the Family Abuse Intervention Act.
-Thanks in part actually to the member for this important issue for his continued advocacy.
+Thanks in part actually to the member for this important issue for his continued advocacy, the department included Clare's Law and domestic violence information sharing in the Family Abuse Intervention Act consultations.

-The department included Clare's Law and domestic violence information sharing in a Family Abuse Intervention Act consultations.
-The next step for the department is to review the many comments on submissions received from the consultation participants and front line stake holders.
+The next step for the department is to review the many comments and submissions received from the consultation participants and frontline stakeholders.
 The department's review will look at legislative steps we can take to improve the Family Abuse Intervention Act to ensure it is responsive to victims.
 Part of this review will be to review their comments shared with respect to domestic violence information sharing.
 Thank you, Mr. Speaker.

-Speaker: First supplementary, Mr. Lightstone.
+Speaker: Your first supplementary, Mr. Lightstone.

 Mr. Lightstone: Thank you, Mr. Speaker.
-And, I'd like to thank the minister for his response as well the Department of Justice.

-Justice's efforts on conducting the consultation on the Family Abuse and Intervention Act and I appreciate the minister for bringing that up as that leads me to my next question.
+I would like to thank the minister for his response as well as the Department of Justice's efforts on conducting the consultation on the Family Abuse Intervention Act.
+I appreciate the minister for bringing that up as that leads me to my next question.

-As the minister had indicated, the department had received many comments and on the community consultations on the Family Abuse and Intervention Act.
+As the minister had indicated, the department had received many comments in the community consultations on the Family Abuse Intervention Act.
 I am sure many of those would be quite insightful.

-And, I'd like to ask if the minister will confirm if and when he will be tabling his departments reports on the results of these community consultations.
+I would like to ask if the minister will confirm if and when he will be tabling his department's reports on the results of these community consultations.
 Thank you, Mr. Speaker.